rtCamp/rtbiz-helpdesk/docs/admin/tickets/ticket_admin_ui.md

 iii) Created By - Customer who created the ticket.

-iv)  Create Date - Timestamp when the ticket was created.
+iv)  Create On - Timestamp when the ticket was created.

 v)  Modify date - Timestamp when the ticket was last modified.